Remi-Coulom/joedb/doc/source/rpc.rst

 procedure calls.
 With this mechanism, a disconnection can never leave a stale lock, and there is no need for clients to download the whole database.
 Each client can upload new data to the server in a very minimal single round-trip.
-The write transaction will be executed entirely on the server, and cannot be interrupted by a disconnection, so lock-timeout stalls cannot occur.
+The write transaction will be executed entirely on the server, so its duration is not affected by network latency, and it cannot be stalled by a disconnection.

 Tutorial Example
 ----------------